 Back pain affects millions of people each year, with more than 75 percent of Americans suffering back or spine problems at some point during their lives, and it can be difficult to know where to turn for information and relief.
 Often, back pain can be transitory pain and addressed by non-surgical means.
 However, for some, back pain is ongoing and contributes to a reduction in the quality of one's life.
-At Overlake Medical Center, our goal is to provide information to help you learn about options to resolve your back pain, and it is our recommendation to speak with your primary care provider first to determine your next steps.
+At Overlake Medical Center, our goal is to provide you with information that educates you about options to resolve your back pain.
+It is our recommendation to speak with your primary care provider first to determine your next steps.

 We are proud of our staff and the fine orthopedic surgeons and neurosurgeons, along with nurses, physical therapists and rehabilitation specialists who work together as a team.
 We look forward to working with you.